Mary Beth Doyle Park

 Access and Parking

-There is an additional parking lot off Packard at 2850 Packard St and there are park entrances at the end of Woodmanor Court and Verle Avenue.
+There is an additional unpaved parking lot off Packard at 2850 Packard Road and there are trail park entrances at the end of Woodmanor Court on the north side of the park and Verle Avenue in the neighborhood east of the park.
 There is also a path connection to Rose Park and the Hikone Community Center on the north side of the park.

-The paved path throughout Mary Beth Doyle connects to the neighborhood to the south (which is home to Arbor Oaks Park and Bryant Community Center) at Plainview Court and Braeburn Circle via a pedestrian I-94 overpass.
+The paved path throughout Mary Beth Doyle connects to the neighborhood to the south (which is home to Arbor Oaks Park and Bryant Community Center) at Plainview Court and Braeburn Circle via a pedestrian bridge over I-94.

 Public Transportation